Juliet is “not yet fourteen”

 Romeo and Juliet Law

 Would prosecutors charge Romeo and Juliet with age-based sex crimes in Minnesota today?
 Prosecutions of young people like them are common in juvenile and adult criminal courts in Minnesota.
 Should we change the laws in Minnesota to decriminalize young love?
-Should foolish love be a crime?
+Should foolish love be a sex crime?

 “Oh, what a tangled web we weave; When first we practise to deceive!”